-The dark but definitive contours of India’s emerging, new republic
+FIR 59/20 and the dark contours of India’s emerging, new republic

 Mehta’s arguments in the Sudarshan case took their cues directly from Hindu-Rashtra strategy, which conflates hate and free speech, refusing to distinguish opinion from incitement.
 As the Law Commission of India’s 27th report notes, “Incitement to not only violence but also to discrimination has been recognised as a ground for interfering with freedom of expression”.

-Unfortunately for Mehta and the government, the Sudarshan case was heard by some of the Supreme Court’s few, remaining liberal justices, who suspended telecast and brushed aside his arguments, which have otherwise been received almost without question by fellow judges.
-“The drift, tenor and content of the episodes is to bring the community [Muslims] into public hatred and disrepute”, wrote Justices Dhananjay Chandrachud, Kurian Joseph and Indu Malhotra.
+Unfortunately for Mehta and the government, the Sudarshan case was heard by some of the Supreme Court’s few, remaining liberal justices, who suspended telecast and brushed aside his arguments, which are otherwise received almost without question by fellow judges.
+“The drift, tenor and content of the episodes is to bring the community [Muslims] into public hatred and disrepute,” said Justice Dhananjay Chandrachud, as fellow justices Kurian Joseph and Indu Malhotra concurred.

 This observation appears unexceptional, following as it does the letter and practice of the law.
 But in the Hindu Rashtra, doing the right thing is a career-altering mark of disfavour and disrepute.
+Those who can disrupt the democratic ecosystem are favoured.

 It is no longer news that the prime minister follows a host of serial abusers and hate-speech mongers or that police now routinely file cases against minority hate-crime or riot victims instead of Hindu perpetrators.
-Wanton hatred, such as last week’s hacking of a Muslim man’s arm with a chainsaw simply because it had a religious tatoo on it, barely stirs public conscience, and any references to such incidents are drowned out in a flood of whataboutery.
+Wanton hatred, such as last week’s hacking of a Muslim man’s arm with a chainsaw simply because it had a religious tattoo on it, barely stirs public conscience, and any references to such incidents are drowned out in a flood of whataboutery.

 It would be unwise to harbour hope in the observations of Justice Chandrachud – who concurred in the judgement that paved the way for the Ram temple in Ayodhya – and his colleagues.
 Other recent judgements in high courts and some lower courts have upheld the law, devoid of ideology or governmental influence.
 They have recently freed on bail peaceful dissenters or protestors, raising hopes that Hindu Rashtra strategy is so inherently wrong and violative of legal and constitutional principles that it will stall.